gobbyo/IoT/docs/tutorial-symmetrickeydevice.md

-# Create a Simulated Device
+# Tutorial: Create a Simulated Device

 Creating an IoT device with a symmetric key is the easiest way to create a device.
 This is best only for testing and proof of concept.
 The preferred way to create a device for production is with an x509 certificate which we will cover in a later tutorial.